Port of Antwerp: Recent history

 In October 2010, the port approved a long-term investment plan, worth 1.6 billion Euros over the next 15 years.
 The port would improve existing facilities, and acquire land from General Motors, which is closing its Antwerp factory.

 Unlike the Port of Rotterdam, which has been able to expand westwards along the river Maas to Europoort and extend into the North Sea with Maasvlakte, Antwerp has little scope for further westward expansion.
 The northern (right bank) docks already reach the Dutch border, and on the left bank Belgium has a nuclear power plant downstream of the Deurganck dock.

 In October 2019, the Port of Antwerp began using a dual-fuel tug that is powered by hydrogen and diesel (called HydroTug).

+In 2022, an agreement was reached on the merger of the ports of Antwerp and Zeebrugge.
+The official name was changed to "Port of Antwerp Bruges".

 The port signed an agreement with the Port of Nagoya on 7 December 2022, extending an agreement between the ports first established in 1988.

 Lillo Port Centre

 On the east bank of the river Scheldt, but to the west of the main port area lies the old village of Lillo, where the Port of Antwerp has built a new visitor centre.
 Coach parties can arrive here, and (after a brief introduction and the donning of hard hats and hi-viz jackets) an official guide boards the coach and directs the party to visit places that would otherwise be prohibited under ISPS.

 In July 2020, the total throughput of the Port of Antwerp fell by 4.9% in the first half of the year compared to the same period in 2019.